dvamossy/EmTract/doc/paper.md

 ---
-title: 'EmTract: Extracting Emotions from Social Media'
+title: 'EmTract: A Python Package for Extracting Emotions from Social Media for Finance Research'
 tags:
   - Python
   - NLP